carlwoodward/workplace_training/everyone/process.md

 ## Developers and designers

 There are a bunch of different ways that designers can work with developers.
 Each is valid and will need to be evaluated based on the type of project.
-For example design first is very relavant for website projects but a protypical approach usually works better for data heavy apps.
+For example design first is very relavant for website projects but a prototype driven approach usually works better for data heavy apps.
 Taking the team into account is very important when making this choice.

 1. Design first - designers complete pixel perfect designs and hand them over to development
-2. Prototypical - designers and developers prototype flows together and put them infront of a beta group before refining
+2. Prototype driven - designers and developers prototype flows together and put them infront of a beta group before refining
 3. Development first - developers work up a working version of the software and design corrects the software as it is built

 ## Delivery